SFP Plus Module PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 When data rates reach 10Gbps, PCB traces are no longer simple conductors but complex transmission lines.
-Signal Integrity (SI) becomes the primary design challenge.
+Signal Integrity (SI) becomes the foremost design challenge.
 Any minor design flaw can lead to signal distortion, inter-symbol interference (ISI), and jitter, ultimately causing data transmission errors.

 In SFP+ PCB design, ensuring signal integrity requires attention to the following aspects: